syncfusion-content/flutter-docs/Flutter/maps/tile-layer.md

 ## Customizing the zoom level

 You can able to set the initial zoom level by setting the `MapTileLayer.initialFocalLatLng` property.
-This properties cannot be changed dynamically.
+This property cannot be changed dynamically.
 By default, it will be 1.
 The current zoom level can be obtained from the [MapZoomPanBehavior.zoomLevel].

 You can also able to set the initial zoom level by setting the `MapZoomPanBehavior.zoomLevel` property.